-Students earn a General Certificate in Health Law or a Certficate in Health Care Compliance in addition to their JD.
+In additional to their J.D., students can earn a General Certificate in Health Law, a Certificate in Health Care Compliance or a Certificate in Health Law and Privacy .
 Students may take graduate level law and health related courses in other disciplines throughout Cleveland State University.

-In addition to students currently enrolled at Cleveland-Marshall College of Law, practicing attorneys and health professionals, including doctors, nurses, social workers and health care administrators, are eligible to receive the Health Care Compliance Certificate .
+Practicing attorneys and health professionals, including doctors, nurses, social workers and health care administrators, are eligible to enroll in an online Health Care Compliance Certificate Program.
+On August 5, 2014 Cleveland Marshall College of Law received the University Program Accreditation from the Compliance Certification Board.
 In order to receive the Compliance Certificate, students must complete the 18 required credits with a minimum cumulative grade point average of 3.0.

-To apply to the Health Care Compliance Certificate Program, applicants from outside the law school must submit, along with the completed application :
+To apply to the Health Care Compliance Certificate Program, applicants from outside the law school must submit, along with a completed application :

-The city offers rich experiential learning opportunities through externships at renowned medical institutions: The Cleveland Clinic, University Hospitals, MetroHealth, and Medical Mutual.
+The city offers rich experiential learning opportunities through externships at renowned medical institutions and other healthcare related facilities.

 The Journal is a law review devoted to publishing timely and informative articles in the area of health and the law.
 Students who have completed their first year of law school and rank in the top twenty percent of their class are invited to join the journal.
 The Journal of Law and Health publishes two issues per year.